fusionspim/monolog-logdna/README.md

 It can also be configured to modify or omit stack trace frames with a callable.
 Each "modifier" callable is applied to every frame in the stack trace.

-If the callable returns a modified frame it's added to the stack trace.
+If the callable returns the original or modified frame it's added to the stack trace.
 If it returns null the entire frame is omitted from the stack trace:

 ```
 $formatter = new SmartJsonFormatter;